DIY Shaking Bottle: Great Toddler Entertainment

 What you need to make your own Shaking Bottle Toddler Toy:

-• Collection of charms, beads, glitter, small plastic toys, buttons, etc. We even cut up a straw for our blue bottle.
+- Collection of stuff to put in your bottles: charms, beads, glitter, small plastic toys, buttons, etc.

 How to make your Shaking Bottle: